git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 And it's a hump we have to get over.

 It's kind of like [*Street Fighter*](https://en.wikipedia.org/wiki/Street_Fighter).
-In this game the player inputs a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs; sweet.
+In this video game the player inputs a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs; sweet.
 As the player grows more accustomed with the combos, they begin to repeat moves by intuition since they grow muscle memory.